Olgapuri Children's Village

 Health & Psychological Support

 One of the key services at Olgapuri is the world-class psychological care provided by NYF’s Ankur Counseling Center.
 The children living at Olgapuri have each experienced unique losses and challenges.
 Many of them, understandably, come to us struggling with issues around trust, abandonment, emotional security, attachment, and more.
 Our trained counselors are devoted to helping each child develop the emotional skills and competencies that promote empowerment, healing, appropriate boundaries, positive coping, connection, self-esteem, and resilience.
 This care is provided through ongoing, specialized individual and group child-centered therapy sessions.
-During the COVID-19 pandemic, this care has continued via teleconferencing software and has been augmented with additional support to help the children deal in an age-appropriate manner with the anxieties of living through this once-in-a-lifetime event.
+During the COVID-19 pandemic, this care continued via teleconferencing software and has been augmented with additional support to help the children deal in an age-appropriate manner with the anxieties of living through this once-in-a-lifetime event.

 Routine check-ups for the children at Olgapuri include eye exams.